Signs and symptoms: Vital signs

 Vital signs are the four signs that can give an immediate measurement of the body's overall functioning and health status.
 They are temperature, heart rate, breathing rate, and blood pressure.
-The ranges of these measurements vary with age, weight, gender and with general health.
+The ranges of these measurements vary with age, weight, gender and general health.

-A digital application has been developed for use in clinical settings that measures three of the vital signs (not temperature) using just a smartphone, and has been approved by NHS England.
-The application is registered as Lifelight First, and Lifelight Home is under development (2020) for monitoring-use by people at home using just the camera on their smartphone or tablet.
-This will additionally measure oxygen saturation and atrial fibrillation.
-Other devices are then not needed.

 Syndromes

-Many conditions are indicated by a group of known signs, or signs and symptoms.
+Many conditions are indicated by a group of known signs or signs and symptoms.
 These can be a group of three known as a triad; a group of four ("tetrad"); or a group of five ("pentad").

 An example of a triad is Meltzer's triad presenting purpura (a rash), arthralgia (painful joints), and myalgia (painful and weak muscles).
 Meltzer's triad indicates the condition cryoglobulinemia.
 Huntington's disease is a neurodegenerative disease that is characterized by a triad of motor, cognitive, and psychiatric signs and symptoms.
 A large number of these groups that can be characteristic of a particular disease are known as a syndrome.
 Noonan syndrome for example, has a diagnostic set of unique facial and musculoskeletal features.
 Some syndromes such as nephrotic syndrome may have a number of underlying causes that are all related to diseases that affect the kidneys.

 Sometimes a child or young adult may have symptoms suggestive of a genetic disorder that cannot be identified even after genetic testing.
 In such cases the term SWAN (syndrome without a name) may be used.
 Often a diagnosis may be made at some future point when other more specific symptoms emerge but many cases may remain undiagnosed.
 The inability to diagnose may be due to a unique combination of symptoms or an overlap of conditions, or to the symptoms being atypical of a known disorder, or to the disorder being extremely rare.

 It is possible that a person with a particular syndrome might not display every single one of the signs and/or symptoms that compose/define a syndrome.